History of our Club

 In 1970, the MVRR moved into the B&O freight house located downtown on Virginia Avenue next to the Conrail mainline.
 The club was renamed at that time.

 In 1979, the Chessie System closed the old B&O freight house, and the search was on for a new permanent club location.
-NWRMRRC relocated at 1115 McDougall Street on the near Southside of Indianapolis.
+The NWR existed only as a round-robin group until it relocated to 1115 McDougal Street on the near Southside of Indianapolis in 1983

-The current club building was the spare storage garage for late member Joesph Marmon (Of the Marmon family well known in Indianapolis.
-The Marmon Wasp?) upon his death, the building was dpnated to the club who owns the space and property outright.
+The current club building was a garage for late member Joesph Marmon (Of the Marmon family well known for the Marmon Wasp) upon his death, the building was donated to the club who owns the space and property outright.